What Should I Think About During EMDR?

 Your therapist will talk to you about the EMDR process and what to expect as you go through your sessions.
 Every therapist has a different way of using bilateral stimulation.
 Some will move their finger back and forth.
 Others might use an object or even make a tapping sound.

-Knowing what to expect can keep you from getting distracted by those movements or sounds.
+At first you might feel confused and overwhelmed with all of the different stimulus.
+Taxing the working memory is actually part of what makes EMDR so effective.
+But, your therapist will work with you to find the right level of stimulus to get the effect of EMDR without feeling totally overwhelmed.
+In time, you get used to doing EMDR and it begins to flow naturally.
 You can instead focus on your specific memory or thought without getting caught up in the process itself.
 If you start to feel overwhelmed, talk to your therapist about it.
 Together, you can work on establishing a safe space in your mind that you can use to calm down and feel more grounded.

 Trust the Process